KilledByAPixel/OS13k/README.md

 - The goal is to fit as much as possible into 13 kilobytes so everything must be small and clean
 - For inclusion in the JS13k build, programs need be around 100-500 bytes when minified
 - *Always remember, this will be zipped!
 Don't over golf your code.*
-- There is very little overhead for common functions calls and strings
+- There is less overhead for common functions calls and html tags
-- Don't worry to much about html tags, they will appear often and compress well
 - Try to limit your use of non repeated text strings, those compresses the worst, use emojis where possible
 - Don't compress your code in any way, let zip do the work for you
 - Dweets and Shadertoys are great for making programs with reduced setup cost